markledwich2/Recfluence/readme.md

  If these considerations align in the same direction then the channel is left or right.
 If there was a mix then they are assigned the center/heterodox category.

- Notes/Caveats:
+**Politcal Category FAQ**
+- The classification of political category is just one persons subjective opinion, how can you trust the results when it is so subjective?
+There is some merit to this, you can't trust it as much as if I had manage to get all YouTubers to take a survey about their attitudes/content for example.
+It doesn't need to be a reason to dismiss my analysis for the following reasons:
+    - I used respected sources of classification where possible (i.e. adfontesmedia.com and mediabiasfactcheck.com) which covered a large portion of the large mainstream channels.
+    - The top 50 channels by video views make up 78% of all views.
+Download the channel data, then Go though the top 50 channels and check if you agree with the classification.
+If you generally accept the classifications then you can generally accept the results.

-- There is some criticism for not using a more procedural/quantifiable method for determining political category (e.g. like the process used for https://www.adfontesmedia.com).
-I don't believe making this process more detailed and quantitative would give you a significantly more accurate/objective answer.
-Also, US politics is so polarized that there aren't enough in question to make a difference when comparing aggregate views/recommendations.
+- Why not perform a more procedural/quantifiable method for determining political category (e.g. like the process used for https://www.adfontesmedia.com)?
+I don't believe making this process more detailed and quantitative would give you a significantly more accurate/objective answer. .
-- Some commentators had content exclusively critical of social justice issues despite identifying as left, centrist or liberal.
-I added an extra category for this as neither them nor their detractors would be content with either of standard categorizations.
-- When it wasn't clear which side they fell on, then I categorized the channel as Centrist/Heterodox
+- Why is the apposition to Identity Politics/Social Justice considered "right" when it is not normally considered an important part of the standard political definition for left/right?
+I understand this, but I am confident this has changed.
+It is clear when evaluating YouTube content that this is a new and important divide.
+- The left/right dichotomy is not a good way to classify tribal politics, why do it that way?.
+I agree, and forcing it into this model creates many needless problems because it is not a natural category for this data.
+I was forced to use left/right because I wanted to use this data to evaluate the common narratives about YouTube radicalization which was allready framed with this dichotomy.

 ### How recommended video's are retrieved
 The YouTube API is used to get all channel, video, recommendation data.